Tine4k/Big-Integer-Inc.-Bot/README.md

   - Can be loaded and unloaded easily

-# For the bot to work
+# For overloads work
-- Extract the discord.net from the evaluate command method and write overloads, refractor, then add a event handler for the commandreceived and add the tasks
+- Rewrite the foreach loop in the HandleCommand method to continue if the argument compatability check fails after the first iteration